José Mojica: Career in the United States

 Shortly after the United States entered World War I, funded with $500, Mojica moved to New York City and worked petty jobs before joining an opera company.
 In his spare time, he attended performances of Enrico Caruso at the Metropolitan Opera.
 The famed Caruso, having met Mojica in 1919, was impressed with Mojica's vocal skills and helped him obtain a contract with the Chicago Civic Opera company.
 He debuted on 22 November and performed the minor role of Lord Arthur Bucklaw in Donizetti's Lucia di Lammermoor that same year, an opera loosely based upon Sir Walter Scott's historical novel The Bride of Lammermoor.

 While in Chicago he landed secondary roles, with his career slowly gaining momentum in 1921 when playing leading parts in Debussy´s Pelléas et Mélisande and Prokofiev's The Love for Three Oranges, the former alongside renowned soprano Mary Garden.
 Prokofiev attended Mojica's rehearsals where Mojica performed his first performance on 30 December, singing in French.
 Mojica also befriended Feodor Chaliapin during the singer's visit to Chicago.
 Under Chaliapin's guidance, he played the role of Shúyskiy in Mussorgsky's Boris Godunov.

 In 1924 Mojica sang three roles at the San Francisco Opera.
-He appeared as Pinkerton in Madama Butterfly, Rinuccio in Gianni Schicchi and Rodolfo in La Boheme.
+He appeared as Pinkerton in Madama Butterfly, Rinuccio in Gianni Schicchi and Rodolfo in La Bohème.
 These were his only appearances in San Francisco.